pfbrowning/ng-file-drop/README.md

 }

 /* Remove the margin / padding / bullets from the file list */
-::ng-deep .nfdDragDropHandler ul {
+ul.fileList {
     padding: 0;
     margin: 0;
 }

-::ng-deep .nfdDragDropHandler li {
+ul.fileList li {
     margin:0;
     list-style:none;
 }
 ```
-TODO Explain styling

-TODO Explain hover in particular
 ## Pointer-Events
 Since this component is designed to be a drop-in replacement for a file input, it only supports non-interactive display-oriented content.
 Pointer-events are disabled on all of the content inside the nfd-file-input component in order to provide consistent "drag" functionality across browsers.
 As a side-effect, any pointer-events-based functionality placed inside the component, such as click handlers and :hover selectors, are not supported.
-Hover and related CSS selectors can be hooked by using the nfdDragDropHandler CSS class, as described in the above section.
+Hover and related CSS selectors can be hooked by using the nfdDragDropHandler CSS class.

 ## Demo
 TODO Publish demo